FAQs

 Publications & Presentation Questions

-Final drafts of all manuscripts describing research using CLSA data and/or biospecimens must be sent to the CLSA for review at least 15 working days prior to anticipated submission to the journal.
-Abstracts, posters and presentations do not need to be submitted for review, but should include appropriate acknowledgements.
+Final drafts of all manuscripts, reports, reviews, pre-prints and other proposed primary publications describing research using CLSA data and/or biospecimens must be sent to the CLSA, by the Primary Applicant, for review at least 15 working days prior to the anticipated submission.
+Abstracts, Posters and Presentations do not need to be submitted for review but should include appropriate Acknowledgements.
 Please review our Publication and Promotion Policy for CLSA Data Users for additional information.

 As a publicly funded research platform, the CLSA encourages the dissemination of research findings from approved projects.
 The CLSA expects users to publish their findings in peer-reviewed journals.
 Multiple publications may be prepared based on a single approved project as long as the publications are directly linked to the objectives of the approved project.